Contact us Request demo

 Dudley Group NHS Foundation Trust has successfully implemented a range of virtual wards across the group that have been recognised nationally and locally.

-Implementation of Virtual Wards at Dudley Group NHS Foundation Trust
+Implementation of virtual wards at Dudley Group NHS Foundation Trust

 Dudley Group NHS Foundation Trust initially deployed basic virtual wards during the COVID-19 pandemic, with the community respiratory team providing support to emergency departments and inpatient wards using paper based virtual care.